bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 ### Definitions

-- <b>Learning area</b>.
+- **Learning area**.
 A learning area is defined as the “Grouping of traditionally discrete but related subjects with the explicit aim of integrating students’ learning” [@unesco2013].
-- <b> Learning topic</b>.
+- **Learning topic**.
 In this work, we define learning topics as teaching units that include a presentation of the theory (corresponding to a learning outcome) and one or seveal learning activities (e.g. an exercise corresponding to a learning outcome).
 Our topics usually cover two or fewer hours of teaching.
-- <b>Learning path</b>.
+- **Learning path**.
 Selection and interconnection of learning topics tied together for learners to progress through, while mastering a particular subject or program [@nabizadeh2020].
-- <b>Learning outcome</b>.
+- **Learning outcome**.
 "Totality of information, knowledge, understanding, attitudes, values, skills, competencies or behaviors an individual is expected to master upon successful completion of an educational programme" [@unesco2012].
-- <b>Learning activity</b>.
+- **Learning activity**.
 The specific activity that will support learners to achieve the learning outcomes.
 Learning activities are coupled with specific learning outcomes at each level of the Bloom's taxonomy [@bloom1956].
 They can refer both to theoretical lectures and to practical exercises.
 The Bloom's taxonomy is summarised subsequently.

 ### Bloom's taxonomy